qiskit-community/qiskit-experiments/docs/tutorials/quantum_volume.rst

 parameters, in order to generate the QV circuits and run them on a backend and on an ideal simulator:

--  ``qubits``: The number of qubits or list of physical qubits for the experiment.
+-  ``qubits``: The number of qubits or list of device qubits for the experiment.

 -  ``trials``: The number of trials to run the quantum volume circuit